-Welcome to The Conway Electric Store shop a collection below or call us for assistance: 310-498-8514 due to continued U.S. and worldwide supply chain challenges, orders are taking 2-3 weeks to ship. your patience and support are appreciated.
+Welcome to The Conway Electric Store shop a collection below or call us for assistance: 310-498-8514. every order is produced by our small U.S factory and can take 2-3 weeks to ship. your patience is appreciated.

 The End of American Manufacturing?